The-Politico/politico-civic/docs/source/why.rst

 POLITICO Civic is a Django project composed of a number of pluggable Django apps.
 Each of the pluggable apps contains models around a particular facet of civic data and standard serializers that allow us to pass data around through JSON.
 At the bottom of the app tree, the apps contain front-end applications for live results, election calendars and other data-driven displays.

-To date, the app tree and its dependency structure is described here in a big scary dependency diagram.
+To give an illustration of how POLITICO Civic works, here is the election results app tree and its dependency structure described in a big scary dependency diagram.

 .. image:: images/apptree.png
   :width: 700px